EstherHerbert/Useful.functions/README.md

 ## Addins

 Addins are functions with are used interactively within RStudio.
 There are three Addins provided in this package and keyboard short cuts can be created for them to speed up coding.
 More information on Addins can be found, including how to set keyboard short cuts, [here](https://docs.posit.co/ide/user/ide/guide/productivity/add-ins.html).

 ### Insert Section

-This Addin inserts dashes from the cursor location to 'end' of the row (width = 80).
+This Addin inserts dashes from the cursor location to 'end' of the row (width obtained with `getOptions`).

-***NB:** I plan to update this addin so that the width is read from getOptions.*

 ### End Box

-This Addin inserts spaces and then two hashes to the 'end' of the row (width = 80).
+This Addin inserts spaces and then two hashes to the 'end' of the row (width obtained with `getOptions`).

-***NB:** I plan to update this addin so that the width is read from getOptions.*

 ### Month Year

 This Addin inserts the current month and year at the cursor location.

 ## R Markdown template